Skip to Content

 Okta details (2)

-• To enable synchronization, turn on “Use Synchronization with the Authentication System”.
+• To configure synchronization, enable (check) the “Use Synchronization with the Authentication System” option.

-• API URL: Click your profile at the top right of the Okta admin page to see {domain}.okta.com.
+• API URL : Click your profile at the top right of the Okta admin page to see a URL in the format {domain}.okta.com.

-• Application ID: Enter only if you use two or more QueryPie apps in Okta.
+• Application ID : Enter this when using two or more QueryPie Apps in Okta.

 • Additional Settings

-• Make New Users Inactive by Default: Add newly synchronized users as inactive by default.
+• Make New Users Inactive by Default : Select whether to add new users as inactive when synchronizing.

-Enable this when you have many users or want to manage QueryPie access individually via authentication.
+We recommend enabling this option when there are many users to synchronize or when you want to manage individual QueryPie access via authentication.

-• Use an Attribute for Privilege Revoke: Revoke privileges based on a specific attribute during synchronization.
+• Use an Attribute for Privilege Revoke : Select whether to revoke Privileges based on a specific Attribute during synchronization.

-Enable this if you want to revoke DAC privileges automatically based on changes to a specific attribute.
+Enable this option if you want to automatically revoke DAC Privileges based on changes to a specific Attribute.

-• Enable Attribute Synchronization: Synchronize IdP user attributes with QueryPie user attributes by mapping.
+• Enable Attribute Synchronization : Select whether to map and synchronize IdP user attributes with QueryPie user attributes.

 • Allowed User Deletion Rate Threshold :

-• If the percentage of deleted existing users during synchronization is greater than or equal to this value, the synchronization fails.
+• This feature causes synchronization to fail when the percentage of existing users deleted during synchronization is greater than or equal to this value.

-Example: If there are 100 existing users and the threshold is 0.1, synchronization fails when 10 or more users would be deleted.
+• Example: If there are 100 existing users and the Allowed User Deletion Rate Threshold is 0.1, synchronization fails when 10 or more users are deleted after re-synchronization.

-• Click Dry Run to verify the input.
+• Click the Dry Run button to verify that the integration information has been entered correctly.

-How to find the Application ID If you use two or more QueryPie applications, go to Okta Admin > Applications, open the details page of the QueryPie app, and check the top URL where the Application ID is highlighted in the screenshot.
+How to find the Application ID When using two or more QueryPie Applications, go to Okta Admin > Applications, open the detail screen of the QueryPie app, and you can find the Application ID in the top URL as shown in the screenshot above.

 Top URL of Okta Admin > Applications > QueryPie App